A citation is any mention of your business out on the web.

 - Web address.

-It does not matter whether the information actually provides a link to your website or not.
+It does not matter whether the mention provides a link to your website or not.
 These come in various formats, following are examples:

 - Company Name, by itself.

 - Company name & phone number.